plasne/openid-connect/README.md

 -   It does not require any session state

-- It allows for single-page applications to authenticate and renew safely
+- It allows for single-page applications to authenticate and renew safely (ie. without implicit grant)

 -   It allows for claims to be asserted from multiple sources (id_token, Microsoft Graph, databases, etc.)